Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 🔦  These transformations can be readily extended by the user, for any use-cases that aren't covered by those pre-configured & shipped with the Binding.

+🔦  If the `svn` command is not already on your Linux install, you can add it with

+    sudo apt-get install subversion

 [Back to Table of Contents](MiOS-Binding#configuration)

 ## Logger